crashfort/SourceDemoRender/README.md

 Any DirectX 11 (Direct3D 11.0) compatible graphics adapter with minimum of Windows 10 1909 is required.

 ## Launching
 Before launching for the first time you must edit `data/launcher-config.json` which specifies which games you have.
+It is recommended that you use forward slashes for everything in this file.
 Once you have added some games, start *svr_game_launcher.exe* and follow the instructions.

 ## Producing
 Once in game, you can use `startmovie` to start producing a movie.
 The *startmovie* command takes 1 or 2 parameters in this format: `startmovie <name> (<profile>)`.
 The *name* is the filename of the movie which will be located in `data/movies`.
 The *profile* is an optional parameter that decides which settings this movie will use.
 If not specified, the default profile is used (see below about profiles).